← Return to Blog

 An eVisa does the same thing but is applied for electronically rather than submitting physical paperwork.
 Applying for an eVisa is quicker and easier than applying for a traditional visa.
 And in most cases, you don’t ever need to print anything off, including the eVisa before you travel.

 Before we get into the different ways of obtaining a visa, it’s important to point out that a country may require you to apply for a visa in a certain way.
-For example, as of late February 2022, United States citizens traveling to India can use eVisas.
-However, Brazil requires U.S. citizens to obtain an embassy visa, and Indonesia (including the island of Bali) may issue a visa on arrival.
+For example, as of September 2023, United States citizens traveling to India can use eVisas.
+However, Indonesia (including the island of Bali) may issue a visa on arrival, and other countries may require you to get a visa from their embassy or consulate before you leave home.

 • Embassy visa: Seasoned international travelers are probably most familiar with an embassy visa, so called because you have to go to the embassy with the required documents to apply.
 This is the traditional, paper version of a decade ago.